Roadmap

 - API key auth:

 X-Api-Keyheader with constant-time comparison - x402 payment: HTTP 402-based pay-per-request.
-Client pays on-chain, retries with
+The client pays on-chain, signs an authorisation binding the payment

 mode: asyncreturn 202 immediately.
 Client pollsGET /requests/{requestId}until complete or failed.
 Background processing with admission limits. - SSE streaming: endpoints with